dansmyers/Networks/Sprint-1-Network_Fundamentals/Labs/2-CSS_Selectors.md

 }
 ```

+### Setting More Specific Rules

 What if you want to make the top-level heading bigger?
-You could adjust the `font-size` property specified in the `<body>`, but that would scale all fonts in the document, not
+You could adjust the `font-size` property specified in the `body` rule, but that would scale all fonts in the document,
-only the top-level heading.
+not only the top-level heading.

 You can set another value of `font-size` in an `h1` rule: